Menú del día

 The menú del día is typically a large meal, with a good price considering the amount of food.
 The cost ranges from 8 to 14 euros.

 The menú del día is likely to change daily.
 The type of food served varies with what local produce is available and with the seasons.

-It is usually advertised outside of the premises.
+It is usually advertised outside the premises.

 Upmarket restaurants may serve a menú ejecutivo ("executive menu") with more luxurious courses and a higher price.